SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 -b Y
 -cwd
 {% endhighlight %}
+* in TOGGLe configuration file use /scratch in `$scp` key to launch your job from scratch folder and also `$env` key using `module load bioinfo/TOGGLE-dev/0.3.7` module installed on HPC i-Trop Cluster.

+* Check parametters of every step as recommended by https://www.nature.com/articles/nprot.2016.095

 Your data are now in ~/TP-RNASEQ.

-Now, create a `runTOGGLeRNASEQ.sh` bash script to launch TOGGLe :
+Now, create a `runTOGGLeRNASEQ.sh` bash script to launch TOGGLe as follow :
 {% highlight bash %}
 #!/bin/bash
 #$ -N TOGGLeRNAseq